TechSavantis/polisparalela/site/content/thinks/how-rebranding-my-business-scared-the-shit-out-of-me.md

 ## The Rut

-In January 2018, Tomango was five years old.
+In January 2018, Polis Paralela was five years old.
 The business had always been stable and profitable, and we’d enjoyed steady if unspectacular growth.
 We’d worked with some great clients on some really good projects.
 80% of the time, I loved running my business.

 But…